Switching from network-level to account-level tracking

 Your developer or tag manager owner will usually handle this step.
 Taboola support can confirm which IDs to use, but cannot change the code on your site.

-Step 3 – Create new account-level conversion rules
+Step 2: Create account-level conversion rules

 Once the pixel is firing with the Account ID: